ykris45/kiiro-wiki-id/test.md

   "status": "Ready"
 }
 ```

-the secret key is in kiirocoin.conf file always on vps
+## On your Kiirocoin Core Wallet

-once saved do as follow:
+1. Create new collateral address and for example label it **MN1 Collateral 2500**
-go to your wallet and create new collateral address
+2. Send 2500 Kiiro to this address
 sent there exactly 2500 coins
 after 1 confirmation save trx id
 create new fee address and send there 0.5 coin